 But, all this only works if the developers are actually using the tools and processes.
 They have to be working in the framework correctly.
 So it’s in a way it’s almost more important, not that they’re writing a brilliant solution to a problem, but they are writing automated unit tests, they’ve inserted good comments, their code is integrated into the CI pipeline so it is tested and automatically built and integrated.

 I’ve found that this is where the big hassle comes into play.
 It’s people who, for whatever reason, maybe a lack of discipline, don’t do all this.
 Instead they just slam together a bunch of code without any comments or without any automated unit tests.

 It doesn’t matter how brilliant your code is, and it doesn’t matter how amazing your CI pipeline is, if none of it is actually working with it.
 So next time you’re looking for hiring a developer, make sure you are assessing a team member to see what their quality outfit and productivity is.
-Maybe focus less on whether they can think of a brilliant algorithm to some challenging problems, and instead see whether they seem to have the mindset to be able to have attention to detail, the discipline, work with and all those rules, and processes, and work well with your teammates.
+Maybe focus less on whether they can think of a brilliant algorithm to some challenging problems, and instead see whether they seem to have the mindset to be able to have attention to detail, the discipline to work with and all those rules and processes, and the capacity to work well with your teammates.